Speech Technology Magazine Submission Guidelines

 Editing and Exclusivity

 All articles accepted for publication are subject to copy editing for clarity and conformity with Speech Technology magazine’s in-house style and guidelines.
-Feature materials should be non-commercial in nature, and must be exclusive to Speech Technology magazine in that they may not be published in another publication or venue without permission from the editors of Speech Technology magazine.
+Feature materials should be non-commercial in nature and must be exclusive to Speech Technology magazine; they should not have been published in another publication or venue, either in print or online, prior to submission.